vittoriofortino84/EDTOX/README.md

 - The top %2, %3, %5 and  %10 edge portions  are extracted from each network.
 - Each network will be subjected to random walk with restart uisng the seeds related to the MIEs of EDCs and decoys (benchmark set).
 - The 200,500,700 and 1000 top most visited genes will be extracted after the random walk.
-- A binary vector will be genrated for each compound with 1 representing the gene in the list of top visited gene.
+- A binary vector will be genrated for each compound (EDCs and decoys) with 1 representing the gene in the list of top visited gene.
-- The pairwise jaccard distance beween the  binary vectors of EDCs and decoys will calculated.
-The average of silhouette score for the edcs are calculated.
+- The pairwise jaccard distance beween the binary vector of each EDCs and decoy will calculated.
+- Using the jaccard dismilarity matrix and a vector representing the class of each componud as EDC or Decoy average silhouette score was calculated for EDCs.

 ## 3_1_Drug_matrix_tuner.R
-Optimization of Drug Matrix
+- Intra tuning and optimization of 4 Drug Matrix networks

 ## 3_2_TG_GATEs_tuner.R
 Optimization of TG-GATEs

 ## 3_3_Consensus_tuner.R